Lightened up Gluten Free Chicken Pot Pie loaded with veggies & topped with an herby crust | Dairy Free Option Available

 Can you feel the Fall creepin’ in yet?
 We’re definitely feeling it here.

 Even my parents are feeling it in Arizona.
 They said it was starting to cool down this week….to the low 100’s.
 As in 100 degrees Fahrenheit.
-It’s been awhile since I’ve experienced an Arizona Summer, but I very much remember the relief that I used to feel when the temperature would drop down to the low 100’s after a two to three month period of it being around 115.
+It’s been awhile since I’ve experienced an Arizona Summer, but I very much remember the relief that I used to feel when the temperature would drop down to the low 100’s after a two to three month period of 115 weather.
 By the time it got down to 75° we’d all be in sweaters.

 But I digress….